Kingxukai/linux/Documentation/admin-guide/cgroup-v1/devices.rst

 device cgroups maintain hierarchy by making sure a cgroup never has more access permissions than its parent.
-Every time an entry is written to a cgroup's devices.deny file, all its children will have that entry removed from their whitelist and all the locally set whitelist entries will be re-evaluated.
-In case one of the locally set whitelist entries would provide more access than the cgroup's parent, it'll be removed from the whitelist.
+Every time an entry is written to a cgroup's devices.deny file, all its children will have that entry removed from their whitelist and all the woke locally set whitelist entries will be re-evaluated.
+In case one of the woke locally set whitelist entries would provide more access than the woke cgroup's parent, it'll be removed from the woke whitelist.

 Example::